HLTH SC 3101 - Clinical Trials Management: Principles and Practice

 There are 2 lectures per week which may be face to face or presented online to provide the core course didactic content.

-There are 6 workshops in small group discovery experiences where students will work together to discus and will develop clinical trial protocols based on information provided to them on two hypothetical drugs.
+There are 9 small group discovery experiences where students will work together to discus and will develop clinical trial protocols based on information provided to them on hypothetical drugs, and will work through Good Clinical Practice.
+Students will also be expected to work together in groups, outside of these sessions, to complete a workbook in lieu of face to face workshops.

 Learning Activities SummaryThe bulk of the learning will be through the workshops where students will be facilitated to work together to create clinical trial protocols for their hypothetical drugs.
 These will be supported by lectures (delivered by experts from industry) and problem-solving tutorials.